Fight for civil liberties at Baywalk, St. Petersburg

 to dupe U.S. veterans and active service members into home loans (read).

-front of BayWalk to be off limits to protesters, and ordered the
+of BayWalk to be off limits to protesters, and ordered the slashing of

 paying Baker $250,000 a year; and 2) The reinvention of Baywalk is now